PeiyiXiong/HW4/README.md

         }
     }
 This design choice:

-Eliminates the need for scattered references to ScoreManager across the codebase (e.g., PlayerController never needs a [SerializeField] ScoreManager scoreManager field).
+There is no longer a need for many different places in the codebase to refer to ScoreManager (for example, PlayerController never needs a [SerializeField] ScoreManager scoreManager field).

-Ensures the View layer is persistent and consistent (via DontDestroyOnLoad) across scene loads (if applicable).
+Ensures that the View layer stays the same and doesn't change (if possible) when scenes are loaded (via DontDestroyOnLoad).

-Maintains decoupling: The Singleton is only used for the View layer to self-manage its instance—PlayerController still uses events, not direct calls to ScoreManager.instance.
+Keeps things separate: The Singleton is only used for the View layer to manage its own instance; PlayerController still uses events instead of directly calling ScoreManager.instance.

 ### Key Takeaways
 Control (PlayerController): Owns input and gameplay logic, emits events for state changes (no view references).

 View (ScoreManager): Owns presentation (UI/audio), subscribes to events (no control logic).

 Events (GameEvents): Act as the "middleman" between Control and View, eliminating direct dependencies.

 Singleton (ScoreManager): Ensures a single, reliable View instance without coupling it to other systems.

 Without events, PlayerController would need direct references to UI and audio systems, increasing coupling and making future changes (such as adding new UI feedback) more error-prone.